danieljcave/p3-battleship/README.md

 - ### Returning Visitor Goals
     1. To complete a game of battleship that they either won or lost to enjoy.
-    2. Test there skills in the game of battleship to better understand the game.
+    2. Test their skills in the game of battleship to better understand the game.
-    3. Have a enjoyable time against the computer to feel challenge but able to beat the computer.
+    3. Have an enjoyable time against the computer to feel challenged but able to beat the computer.

 ## Design
 ### How to play: